pierre-vigier/Perl6-Math-Matrix/README.md

 #### [add vector](#add)

-To add a vector you have to specify to which row or column it should be added and give a list or array (which have to fit the matrix size).
+To add a vector you have to specify to which row or column it should be added.
+The other argument is a list or array (which have to fit the row or column size).

     $matrix.add( row => 1, [2,3] );